-Green Minerals believes that a diverse work team is key to keep developing a successful business.
-Respect for everyone free of discrimination based on race, gender, sexual orientation, disability, and other personal characteristics is a solid base of our culture.
-The company acknowledges the importance of taking action to promote and ensure equal opportunities and work towards a balance between the genders, increased diversity and inclusion at all levels of the business.
+Green Minerals recognizes that recent developments have posed challenges to Diversity, Equity, and Inclusion (DEI) initiatives across various industries.
+Despite these setbacks, we firmly believe that a diverse workforce is essential for building a successful business.
+Respect for all individuals-regardless of race, gender, sexual orientation, disability, or other personal characteristics-remains a cornerstone of our culture.
+We are committed to actively promoting equal opportunities, striving for gender balance, and enhancing diversity and inclusion at every level of our organization.
 Three different nationalities from very different parts of the world are represented in the team, ensuring all the benefits of multiculturalism.

-In 2023, Green Minerals welcomed a new female employee to the team, reflecting the company's commitment to enhancing gender diversity.
 Recognizing the challenges of recruiting in an evolving industry, the company pledges to prioritize gender diversity as it expands.
 Ongoing efforts are underway to pinpoint areas for improvement in this endeavor.